KevinEverywhere/bob-angular/README.md

 The app should now be running at <code>http://localhost:3000/</code> (or an alternative that was found to be available at runtime).

 ####Troubleshooting

+_The most common errors with installation require nothing more than running the start or install commands two or more times._

 The most typical problems in _npm start_ involve permission issues, availability of port, and software availability.
+The first thing I always try with node is running _npm start_ or _npm install_ more than once.
+If you are getting different errors when you install, it is because the installation process is still moving forward.
+Internal errors in a dependency can partially break an install.
+Try to avoid running as sudo, this is not usually required.

 Ensure that you have the correct software installed to begin, and that the directory in which you are running npm start contains the bob-angular seed files.
 Consult your console, and Google, to take care of any issues unique to your system.

 ## Directory Layout

 ```
-index.js                               --> the file containing the webserver
+.bowercc                               --> directs bower to load libs
+.gitignore                             --> the files that are excluded
 app/                                   --> application source files
   assets/                              --> media, CSS JS, JSON assets
     css, js, media